Danixu/ziso_compressor/README.md

 #### Compression

-The standard LZ4 method doesn't have compression level arguments.
-Instead, it has **acceleration** which will affects the speed and compression ratio (just like the compression arguments).
-On my program I use the **acceleration** to supply the compression level.
+The standard LZ4 method doesn't have compression level argument.
+Instead, it has **acceleration** which will affects the speed and compression ratio (just like the way a compression argument will do).
+On my program I translate the compression level argument to a usable **acceleration** level.

-The LZ4HC method already includes the compression option, so it will passed to it directly.
+The LZ4HC method already includes the compression option, so the program will pass the compression level directly to the compressor.

 #### Alternative LZ4 compression method